Young adults make up growing share of coronavirus cases in Virginia, but few are hospitalized

 Statewide, the number of cases in the state is trending younger.
 In April, 27% of the state’s cases were among adults ages 20-39.
 Now, they represent 37%.

-COVID fatigue, Avula said, is setting in.
+COVID-19 fatigue is setting in, Avula said.
 Outbreaks and clusters of the virus can be traced back to social gatherings, small parties, weddings and restaurants.
-It can be found in indoor workplaces and in environments where wearing a mask eight hours a day or distancing from coworkers is a challenge.
+It can be found in indoor workplaces and in environments where wearing a mask eight hours a day or distancing from co-workers is a challenge.
 Manufacturing settings are more likely to produce an outbreak.

 But there’s a measure of good news.
 Fewer young adults who have contracted the virus experience serious illness.
 Of the 538 20-somethings in Richmond who have tested positive the past two months, only two have been hospitalized, according to state data.